zacharyvoase/markdoc/doc/wiki/ref/configuration.md

 ### Directories

 These settings affect where Markdoc looks for some pieces of data, and where it puts others.
 You can get more information on the roles of various directories in the [layout documentation](/layout).
-Note that all `*-dir` parameters are resolved relative to the wiki root.
+Note that all `*-dir` parameters are resolved relative to the wiki root, and that `'.'` (i.e. the wiki root itself) is an acceptable value.

 `hide-prefix` (default `.`)
 : This determines how Markdoc finds and writes to hidden directories like `.tmp`, `.templates` and `.html`.
 You may wish to set this to `'_'` if your VCS or operating system doesn’t play nicely with period-prefixed filenames.
 If you specify `html-dir`, `temp-dir` and `template-dir`, this setting won’t have any effect.